MilitantTurtle/Addarr-with-Sonarr-v3-fix-/README.md

 # ADDARR

+Fork with this commit to allow working with Sonarr v3: https://github.com/Waterboy1602/Addarr/commit/78713a86bc1ebfd2ec66a8827f2887a57edfb065

 [![Docker Pulls](https://img.shields.io/docker/pulls/waterboy1602/addarr)](https://hub.docker.com/r/waterboy1602/addarr)

 This is a Telegram Bot made to add series to [Sonarr](https://github.com/Sonarr/Sonarr) or movies to [Radarr](https://github.com/Radarr/Radarr) with a couple of commands.
 You can also communicate with your [Transmission](https://transmissionbt.com/)/[Sabnzbd](https://sabnzbd.org/) service to change its download speed.
 The bot uses the InlineKeyboard to let you select the wanted commands, as you can see in the [screenshots](#screenshots).